 Again, fish are slower in the early spring after they’ve been mostly dormant for a long winter.
 If you want to catch them now, you’ll have to match their speed.
 Start with moving your bait around more slowly than usual, so they’re still willing to go after it.
 When you feel a bite, wait an extra second to set the hook and then just pull up and tighten the line and start to reel it in.

 When you fish this early in the season, you can expect to hit a lot of long, slow stretches out on the water.
 Once the fish start biting though, it will be a frenzy.
 Be patient and try not to get discouraged when you hit a rut.
 You can even use these slow periods to your advantage to experiment with new equipment, tackle, and casting techniques.
 Overall, if you stick with it, you will be rewarded.

-If you’re interested in an early spring fishing trip that combines the thrills of the great outdoors with the comforts of modern accommodations, book a trip at Lawrence Bay Lodge today!
+If you’re interested in an early spring fishing trip that combines the thrills of the great outdoors with the comforts of modern accommodations, book a trip to Lawrence Bay Lodge!
 Located on Reindeer Lake, we’re among Canada’s top locations for fishing vacations.

 Call us at 701-262-4560 to book your lodge room or outpost cabin today!